Why Website Speed is Your Most Important Metric

 The Conversion Impact

 Ultimately, marketing is about driving action.
-Whether it's filling out a form, buying a product, or making a call, every action is a "conversion."
-The data is clear: faster pages lead to higher conversion rates.
-By reducing friction and frustration in the user journey, you make it easier for customers to say "yes" to what you're offering.
+Whether it's filling out a form or buying a product, the data is clear: faster pages lead to higher conversion rates.
+By reducing friction, you make it easier for customers to say "yes".